Curried Chickpea Patties

 3. Combine all ingredients for the yogurt sauce.
 Taste for seasoning and set aside.

 4. Heat 2 tablespoons of olive oil in a skillet over medium heat.
 Drop the patties into the pan with space in between.
 Do this in batches if necessary.
 Cook for 5 minutes, then carefully flip and cook the other side for another 5 minutes or until golden and cooked through.
-Serve on a warm bun or pita pocket with the yogurt sauce.
+Serve on a warm pita pocket or in a lettuce wrap with the yogurt sauce.

 These patties will keep in the fridge for 3 days.
-If you freeze them, let them gently defrost in the body of the fridge for 3-4 hours until soft, or run cold water over the bag until the patties are soft.
+If frozen, let them gently defrost in the body of the fridge for 3-4 hours until soft, or run cold water over the bag until the patties are soft.

 Heat them up either over a medium low heat in a lightly oiled skillet, or loosely wrapped in foil in a low oven, or on a glass or ceramic plate in the microwave.